StarNuik/re-space2d/README.md

 ## Design
 This is data design intertwined with flow design.
-This way was the easiest for me me to put on paper.
+This way was the easiest for me to put on paper.
 * Bg (the easist way is to make it a global system)
 	* The bg can change depending on conditions like: boss present, pc low health, etc
 * Splash / start screen